 8. Interact With The Rabbit For More Animation

 Rabbits love to sit around and relax.
 They look cute sitting there, but you can get a bit of action out of them with some interaction.

 You can play with them to get them to move around.
 Using food is a good way to entice them to another location.
 Or you can try having them stand or reach onto another surface.

 9. Use More Than One Rabbit

-If you have more than one rabbit, try taking pictures of them together.
+If you have more than one, try taking pictures of bunnies together.
 If they know each other, there won’t be a problem having them pose together for a photograph.